pcinfogmach/PdfiumViewer.WPF/README.md

 ## Compatibility

-The PdfiumViewer library has been tested with Windows XP and Windows 8, and is fully compatible with both.
-However, the native PDFium libraries with V8 support do not support Windows XP.
-See below for instructions on how to reference the native libraries.
+The PdfiumViewer.WPF library has been tested with Windows 7 and Windows 10, and is fully compatible with both.

 ## Using the library

-The PdfiumViewer control requires native PDFium libraries.
-These are not included in the PdfiumViewer NuGet package.
-See the [Installation instructions](https://github.com/pvginkel/PdfiumViewer/wiki/Installation-instructions)
+The PdfiumViewer.WPF control requires native PDFium libraries.
+These are not included in this repository, but included as NuGet packages from bblanchon/pdfium-binaries.
-Wiki page for more information on how to add these.

 ## Note on the `PdfViewer` control